-Because of this, we are trialling a new Permaculture Training Programme; a programme that compliments our existing Business Empowerment Programme.
-It is designed specifically for vulnerable, rural families who could better sustain their families with some specialist support and guidance.
+Because of this, we would like to trial a new Permaculture Training Programme; a programme that compliments our existing Business Empowerment Programme.
+It is designed specifically for vulnerable, rural families who could better sustain their families with some specialist support and guidan

 Our Permaculture Teacher, Enock, carries out an initial assessment of the family’s land and finds out if they are interested developing their knowledge (aided by the child we have resettled home there).
 S.A.L.V.E. will supply some tools and seeds to help the family begin.
 Through individualised training, Enock will guide the family on which crops would be best planted for the most yield; effectively farming the land to its full potential and using the principles of permaculture.

 By empowering the family to increase their farming outputs, they can then have a more varied diet and save money on purchasing food, thus helping to break the cycle of food poverty that often leads children to turn to the streets.
 The family will also be able to sell any surplus they may have in the local markets to increase their income, allowing the family to pay for their children’s school fees.